How P3s will help deliver projects under the U.S. infrastructure package

 The Infrastructure Investment and Jobs Act, signed into law last November, doubled available Private Activity Bonds authority for surface transportation projects to $30 billion.
 It also allows the bonds to be used for broadband and carbon capture projects.

-As of Feb.
-24, the United States Department of Transportation reports nearly $14 billion in Private Activity Bonds issued.
+To date, the United States Department of Transportation reports more than $15 billion in Private Activity Bonds issued.